franzparks/meetup/README.md

 # Meetup Project

-This project for demonstrating the design of high conversion forms.
+This is a project for demonstrating the design of high conversion web forms.
 AngulaJS framework has been used to build the application on the user interface and Firebase has been used to store user and event information on the backend

 Initial project files generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.